State formation: Conflict theories

 Similar to the economic stratification theories, the conquest theory contends that a single city establishes a state in order to control other tribes or settlements it has conquered.
 The theory has its roots in the work of Ibn Khaldun (1332-1406) and of Jean Bodin (1530–1596), but it was first organized around anthropological evidence by Franz Oppenheimer (1864-1943).
 Oppenheimer argues that the state was created to cement inequality between peoples that resulted from conquest.

-Developed by economist Mancur Olson (1932-1998), the Stationary Bandit Theory is a political-economic framework that discusses the incentives of rulers to provide public goods in a state.
-Olson argues that a "roving bandit" has an incentive to loot and leave, taking as much as he can from a community in a short time.
-In contrast, a "stationary bandit" establishes more permanent rule over a territory and therefore has an incentive to provide some level of public goods and security to maximize his long-term extraction of resources.
-This theory suggests that the formation of states can be seen as a transition from roving bandits to stationary bandits, where the provision of public goods becomes beneficial not just for the subjects, but also for the rulers who wish to maximize their own wealth over a longer time frame.